Evaluation of cranial nerve mononeuropathy

 Nerve testing

-Color vision: this can be assessed with a series of color plates.
-Patients with unilateral optic nerve impairment have great difficulty identifying colors between eyes (dyschromatopsia), and this is more affected than visual acuity.
+Color vision: assessed with a series of color plates.
+Patients with unilateral optic nerve impairment have difficulty identifying colors (dyschromatopsia); color perception is more likely to be significantly affected than visual acuity.

-Visual fields testing: a basic visual fields test can be performed at the bedside by comparing the patient's peripheral vision with the clinician's.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
+Visual fields testing: a basic visual field test can be performed at the bedside by comparing the patient's peripheral vision with the clinician.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
 Clin Anat.
 2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com If a defect is identified, formal testing may be required, for example with Goldmann perimetry.
+The more central part of the visual field may be tested using an Amsler grid.

 Direct ophthalmoscopy: visualizing the optic nerve as it enters the back of the eye can reveal pallor (optic atrophy) or disk swelling (papillitis or papilledema).